vuejs/docs/src/guide/composition-api-provide-inject.md

 }
 ```

+`inject` accepts an optional default value as the 2nd argument.
+If a default value is not provided and the property is not found on the provide context, `inject` returns `undefined`.

 If we need to provide or inject multiple values, we can do this with a subsequent call of `provide` or `inject` respectively:

 ```js{5-6,12-16}